microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Get-OnPremisesDataGatewayCluster.md

 # Get-OnPremisesDataGatewayCluster

 ## SYNOPSIS
-Get clusters that match the cluster ID for the current user.
+Get clusters for the current user.

 ## SYNTAX